fsm/fsm/README.md

 >
 > Wikipedia

+## Getting Started

+Check out our [get-started repository](https://github.com/fsm/get-started).
+It provides an example and a README that is more specific to building a chat-bot.

 ## Conversational Interfaces

 While the interfaces provided can be used for a large varity of state machine needs, the supported tooling is focused on building conversational interfaces.